akshat1604/breaking-bad-network-analysis/README.md

 - Summary of all 62 episodes and record it based on season.
     - ie, for 6 seasons, intersted in having only 6 summary files.
-- Character list of each episodes.
+- Character list of each episode.

 ### Tools used for this part